A Guide to Rust ORMs in 2025

 }

-This table illustrates the main differences between SeaORM and Diesel for those who just want a comparison:
+This table illustrates the main differences between SeaORM, Diesel, and SQLx for those who just want a comparison:

 Below, we'll also go through some of the other major changes that differentiate SeaORM and Diesel from each other.